 - Geolocations & languages: Evaluate whether you should make any changes to the geo & language due to particular aspects of your business.
 For instance, if your business only operates in specific locations or if your site is only available in certain languages.

-- Communicate with third parties: If you see performance issues with your campaigns and use any third-party components, use the third party's support to check if they are working on any errors.
+- Communicate with third parties: If you see performance issues with your campaigns and use any third-party components, use the third party's support to check whether they're working on any errors.

-- Campaign structure: It is possible to add Similar audience to an existing Remarketing campaign in a separate ad-group.
-However, it's recommended to have a separate campaign for better control of budget, messaging and measurement.
+- Campaign structure: It's possible to add Similar Audiences to an existing Remarketing campaign in a separate ad group.
+However, it's recommended that you have a separate campaign for better control of budget, messaging and measurement.

-- List strategy: Think through your Remarketing list strategy.
-Your strategy will influence what kinds of Similar audiences lists the system generates.
-Ideally, you should have your plans and goals in mind before setting up your initial Remarketing lists.
+- List strategy: Think through your remarketing list strategy.
+Your strategy will influence what kinds of similar audience lists the system generates.
+Ideally, you should have your plans and goals in mind before setting up your initial remarketing lists.
 It's recommended to start a campaign with your most successful lists.
-For instance, a "similar to converters” list or the ones with the largest volume of users.
+For instance, a 'similar to converters' list or the ones with the largest volume of users.